-3.1 Executive Vice President/Office of the Provost
+3.1 Office of the Provost/Vice President for Academic Affairs

-The Provost is the chief academic officer of the University and is designated as Executive Vice President.
+The Provost is the chief academic officer of the University and is designated as Vice President for Academic Affairs.
 He or she is responsible for the administration of the Division of Academic Affairs and Student Affairs.
 The Provost is a member of the Executive Staff and chairs the Senior Leadership Council for Academic and Student Affairs as well as the Deans' Council.
 He or she serves as University liaison with the Board of Trustees Academic and Student Affairs Committee and serves with other public university academic affairs officers in regular meetings with the South Carolina Commission on Higher Education.
-The organizational chart for the Office of the Provost be found here: can http://www.coastal.edu/hreo/orgpub/published html/0804223.htm.
+The organizational chart for the Office of the Provost can be found here.